latticexyz/mud/packages/explorer/README.md

 ## Contributing

 To contribute to World Explorer, first get familiar with the [MUD contribution guidelines](https://mud.dev/contribute).
-Then, the best way to edit the World Explorer is to run the example setup with World Explorer set to `development` mode:
+Then, set up the development environment for World Explorer:

 1. **Clone MUD**